dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 allows editing a database record.
 Note that the form layout can be customized in the layout editor.
 Please also refer to the FAQ for information on how to further customize the input form.

-* deleteConfirmation: optional confirmation message before deleting the record
+* deleteConfirmation: optional confirmation message before deleting the record (this option is only available in Dashjoin Studio - edits on database tables can be undone within five seconds)

 #### [variable](https://demo.my.dashjoin.com/#/page/variable)